Ryan D. Larsen

 He has never been heard from again.
 More than six weeks later, his umbrella was found near a dumpster behind Southfield Apartments.
 This is the same place where he was last seen on the day of his disappearance.

-Due to his autism, Ryan has a history of running away and hiding.
+Due to his autism, Ryan had a history of running away and hiding.
 The police referred to him as "the king of hide-and-seek."
 Due to his habit of running, he had been enrolled in Project Lifesaver, which equips vulnerable people with a GPS tracking bracelet so they can be found if they go missing.
 However, Ryan repeatedly cut off the tracker and eventually his mother stopped making him wear it.

 In spite of his history, Ryan has never been gone this long before.
 He would usually be located nearby a short time after running away.
 His family describes him as a happy boy who enjoyed helping others, such as his school janitor.
 His father was never part of his life, but he has two other older sisters who were grown and out of the family home by the time of his disappearance.